EricHogue/EricHogue.github.io/_posts/2023-11-25-HackTheBox-Walkthrough-Pilgrimage.md

 - HackTheBox
 - Easy
 - Machine
-permalink: /2023/09/HTB/Pilgrimage
+permalink: /2023/11/HTB/Pilgrimage
-img: 2023/09/Pilgrimage/Pilgrimage.png
+img: 2023/11/Pilgrimage/Pilgrimage.png
 ---

-In Pilgrimage, I had to exploit a known vulnerability in Binwalk to obtain credentials.
+In Pilgrimage, I had to exploit a known vulnerability in ImageMagick to obtain credentials.
 And another known vulnerability in Binwalk to get root.

 * Room: Pilgrimage
 * Difficulty: {{ page.tags[3] }}